Assume-Zhan/IMU_driver/README.md

   - In package imu_calib cloned above, modify the file : ```src/apply_calib.cpp```

-    In line 80, change the topic name : "corrected" to "/imu/data_raw"
+    :warning: In line 80, change the topic name : "corrected" to "/imu/data_raw"
+    - Since the filter will subscribe the topic : "/imu/data_raw"

 ### :rocket: Launch file
 - **First usage**